Movie projector: Single-reel system

 The way the film is fed from the platter to the projector is not unlike an eight-track audio cartridge.
 Film is unwound from the center of the platter through a mechanism called a payout unit which controls the speed of the platter's rotation so that it matches the speed of the film as it is fed to the projector.
 The film winds through a series of rollers from the platter stack to the projector, through the projector, through another series of rollers back to the platter stack, and then onto the platter serving as the take-up reel.

 This system makes it possible to project a film multiple times without needing to rewind it.
 As the projectionist threads the projector for each showing, the payout unit is transferred from the empty platter to the full platter and the film then plays back onto the platter it came from.
 In the case of a double feature, each film plays from a full platter onto an empty platter, swapping positions on the platter stack throughout the day.

 The advantage of a platter is that the film need not be rewound after each show, which can save labor.
-Rewinding risks rubbing the film against itself, which can cause scratching of the film and smearing of the emulsion which carries the pictures.
+Rewinding risks rubbing the film against itself, which can cause scratching of the film and smearing of the emulsion that carries the pictures.
 The disadvantages of the platter system are that the film can acquire diagonal scratches on it if proper care is not taken while threading film from platter to projector, and the film has more opportunity to collect dust and dirt as long lengths of film are exposed to the air.
 A clean projection booth kept at the proper humidity is of great importance, as are cleaning devices that can remove dirt from the film print as it plays.

 Automation and the rise of the multiplex

 The single reel system can allow for the complete automation of the projection booth operations, given the proper auxiliary equipment.
 Since films are still transported in multiple reels they must be joined together when placed on the projector reel and taken apart when the film is to be returned to the distributor.
-It is the complete automation of projection that has enabled the modern "multiplex" cinema – a single site typically containing from 8 to 24 theaters with only a few projection and sound technicians, rather than a platoon of projectionists.
+It is the complete automation of projection that has enabled the modern multiplex cinema – a single site typically containing from 8 to 24 theaters/auditoriums with only a few projection and sound technicians, rather than a platoon of projectionists.
 The multiplex also offers a great amount of flexibility to a theater operator, enabling theaters to exhibit the same popular production in more than one auditorium with staggered starting times.
-It is also possible, with the proper equipment installed, to "interlock", i.e. thread a single length of film through multiple projectors.
+It is also possible, with the proper equipment installed, to interlock, i.e. thread a single length of film through multiple projectors.
 This is very useful when dealing with the mass crowds that an extremely popular film may generate in the first few days of showing, as it allows for a single print to serve more patrons.